finos/perspective/packages/perspective-viewer/README.md

 **Emits**: <code>PerspectiveViewer#event:perspective-config-update</code>
 **Params**

 - aggregates <code>object</code> - A dictionary whose keys are column names, andvalues are valid aggregations.
-The `aggergates` attribute works as anoverride;  in lieu of a key for a column supplied by the developers, adefault will be selected and reflected to the attribute based on thecolumn's type.
+The `aggregates` attribute works as anoverride; in lieu of a key for a column supplied by the developers, adefault will be selected and reflected to the attribute based on thecolumn's type.
 See [perspective/src/js/defaults.js](perspective/src/js/defaults.js)

 **Example** *(via Javascript DOM)*
 ```js